top of page

 What is Pluto in Aquarius?

 Pluto is the planet of transformation, death, birth, rebirth, and power.
-It shows us the shadow side of whatever it touches and tends to put a death to outdated things, but in a way that’s usually hard to deal with.
-Here, we talk about abrupt endings and the fight for survival (of power structures or people).
-It also tends to extremize us in transit since it concentrates, radicalizes, and then expels energy and power: kind of like how a vacuum would suck particles in and then explode.
+It shows us the shadow side of whatever it touches.
+It also puts an end to outdated things, but in a way that’s usually harder to deal with than we want it to be: the ending is earned rather than a gentle walk into the night.
+Where Pluto journeys, we (as a society) encounter abrupt endings and the fight for lit. or metaphorical survival (for example, survival of power structures).
+It also tends to extremize us since it concentrates, radicalizes, and then expels energy and power: kind of like how a vacuum would suck particles in and then destroys them.

 Aquarius is the sign of mental constructs, progress, ideals, liberation, and revolutions.
 It seeks freedom, especially freedom of ideas and speech, and freedom from oppressive forces.
-It brings rebellion against restriction, especially mental restriction or restriction of choice.
-If one person is on top of the ladder and misuses the power, Aquarius brings that person down: often through many people's interaction towards the same goal.
-It’s also the sign of outcasts and people who are radically different than others.
+It brings rebellion against restriction, especially mental restriction or restriction of an individual's choice.
+If one person is on top of the ladder and misuses the power, Aquarius brings that person down: often through the avenue of many people coming together to work towards the same goal.
+It’s also the sign of outcasts and those unique individuals who are radically different from others.
 But more importantly, Aquarius deals with the future.
-It seeks something that hasn’t been there before – or hasn’t been there for a long time.
-Aquarius deals with progress.
-Technology, science, and social change are part of this, as are education, mass education, and belief systems of any kind: the more theoretical and logically explicable, the better.
+It seeks something that hasn’t been there before – or hasn’t been there for a long time, sometimes for millennia.
+Aquarius deals with progress: technology, science, and social change are part of its domain, as are education, mass education, and belief systems (or ideologies) of any kind: the more theoretical and logically explicable, the better.

-So: how do they interact with one another?
+So: how do Aquarius and Pluto interact with one another?

 The Last 1,000 Years of Pluto in Aquarius

 Note: In the following article, you’ll see multiple analyses of events that had major components of church politics – specifically of the Christian churches.
-The reason for that is this: in the past millennium, especially the timeframes from the 11th-16th century I’m looking at, the church played a very different role in the Western world than it did today (this doesn’t go for the 18th century as much).
-Today, in most parts of the West, religion is a choice, and church affiliation is not only not required, but what type of church you’re in doesn’t have too many implications outside of your spiritual life.
+The reason for that is this: in the past millennium, especially the selected timeframes from the 11th-16th century, the church played a very different role in the Western world than it does today.
+Today, in most parts of the West, religion is a choice, and church affiliation is not only optional, but has little implications for you outside of your spiritual life.

-But back then, religion was only mandatory (and having the wrong faith/wrong way of believing/wrong church could get you in serious trouble, including keeping you from your crown, prohibiting you from marrying, or even putting you in mortal danger).
-The churches themselves held political power and had a certain amount of control over different countries’ rulers and even had geographical boundaries.
+But back then, religion was mandatory (and having the wrong faith/wrong way of believing/wrong church could get you in serious trouble, including getting you involved in wars, keeping you from taking the crown, prohibiting you from getting married, or even putting your life in danger).
+The diverse churches themselves held political power and had a certain amount of control over different countries’ rulers and even had geographical boundaries for their spheres of influence.
 And this isn’t even counting the massive role that religion and religious institutions had in everyday life for everyone.

-As religion was part of every aspect of everyday life and politics, something that affected the church or faith in, f.e. the 11th century, was felt in most of Europe in all areas of life.
-Social and political change had a flow-on effect on the church and vice versa.
-Besides, a lot of the historic events that happened back then that still impact present-day life for us have actually come from the major upheaval in the Christian church, so I can’t not cover them in this article.
+As religion played a major role in every aspect of everyday life and politics alike, something that affected the church or faith in, f.e. the 11th century, was felt in all areas of life: personal, social, political, international.
+The church had a flow-on effect on the social and political events vice versa.
+Besides (and interestingly), a lot of the historic events from the timeframes in question that still impact present-day life for us right now have actually come from major upheavals in/of the Christian churches, so I can’t not cover them in this article.

-Also, especially for the 11th century, there aren’t many historical sources outside of European/church history that are well preserved, so getting information on what happened in a very specific timeframe of ca. 21 years is a lot more difficult.
+Besides: especially for the 11th century timeframes, there aren’t many historical sources outside of European/church history that are well preserved (or translated into a modern language I understand), so getting information on what happened in a very specific timeframe of ca. 21 years is a lot more difficult.

-However, I’m not just focusing on Christian or Eurocentric history (though I’ll admit that’s what I know most about), but history in general.
+However, I’m not just focusing on Christian or Eurocentric history.
 You’ll find events from all sorts of countries and cultures in this article as well as breakdowns on why they mattered (and in some cases, still matter).
 I also included multiple events per time frame and tried to explain as many as feasible in a (still relatively short, given the subject matter) article.
-Also, my focus in this article is on the history - if you want to learn how to work with this event to make it your own, this is the article for you: Pluto in Aquarius on Your Personal Life: Where One-Size-Fits-All Goes to Die.

 1041-1063: Separation and Ripple Effects.